libliflin/safeql/README.md

     group by
       CD.released

-would give the java equivalent of HashMap&lt;Date, List&lt;String&gt;&gt; (if your Strings are utf8 that is, java strings are utf16 by default.) representing the list of producers and artists that contributed to or appeared in a CD released on that date.
+would give the java equivalent of HashMap&lt;Date, List&lt;String&gt;&gt; (if your Strings are utf8 that is.. java strings are utf16.) representing the list of producers and artists that contributed to or appeared in a CD released on that date.

 TODO &amp; THOUGHTS
 -------------------